Luzifer/gobuilder/frontend/help.md

     - `pushover`: Put your "User Key" into the target to receive notifications.
     - `email`: Put a single email address as the target.

+The `target` parameter for notifications can be encrypted in order not to expose your email address, Pushover token or any secret added in the future to the public.
+For details please refer to the [gobuilder-cli tool](https://gobuilder.me/github.com/Luzifer/gobuilder/cmd/gobuilder-cli).

 An example configuration file:

 ```yaml